Without Paired Labeled Data: End-to-End Self-Supervised Learning for Drone-view Geo-Localization: End-to-End Self-Supervised Learning Method

-where, \(\Omega^{dd}\) represents the set of drone feature instances selected as valid intra-view neighbors and \(\Omega^{ds}\) denotes the set of drone feature instances that exhibit strong cross-view associations with satellite features. \(\gamma\in (0,1)\) is a predefined threshold.
-The \(\Omega^{ss}\) and \(\Omega^{sd}\) can be calculated by the same way.
+where \(\Omega^{dd}\) represents the set of drone feature instances selected as valid intra-view neighbor, and \(\Omega^{ds}\) denotes the set of drone feature instances that exhibit strong cross-view associations with satellite features. \(\gamma\in (0,1)\) is a predefined threshold.

-Although fixed-threshold-based neighborhood selection identifies highly relevant samples, it may still yield an excessively large neighborhood due to its global filtering nature.
-To refine this into a more compact and discriminative set, we introduce a top-\( k \) ranking selection strategy.
+Additionally, we introduce a ranking-based neighborhood selection strategy.
 Specifically, we independently select the top-\( k_1 \) most relevant samples to construct a strictly filtered neighborhood, ensuring high-confidence associations, while also selecting the top-\( k_2 \) samples define an expanded neighborhood, capturing additional informative relationships.
-The process can be defined by:
+Note that \( k_2 > k_1 \). { Here $\mathrm{TopK}_S(q,\mathcal{F},k)$ denotes the ranking-based neighborhood selection strategy, which returns the top-$k$ elements in $\mathcal{F}$ ranked by their similarity to $q$.} The process can be defined as {